PoliticalGraveyard.com

 Duren, William — of Calais, Washington County, Maine.
 Republican.
 Mayor of Calais, Maine, 1872-75.
 Burial location unknown.

 Durenberger, David Ferdinand (b.
 1934) — also known as David F. Durenberger — of South St. Paul, Dakota County, Minn.; Minneapolis, Hennepin County, Minn.
 Born in St. Cloud, Stearns County, Minn., August 19, 1934.
+Republican.
 Lawyer; executive secretary to Gov. Harold LeVander, 1967; U.S. Senator from Minnesota, 1978-95.
 Catholic.
 Member, Jaycees; Knights of Columbus; Elks; Lions.
 Investigated in 1990 by the Senate Select Committee on Ethics over allegations that he had broken rules restricting Senators' outside income, in particular by laundering about $100,000 in speaking fees into book royalties.
 Denounced by unanimous vote of the Senate in July 1990 for bringing "dishonor and disrepute" to the body.
 Subsequently he was disbarred; in 1995 he pleaded guilty to five misdemeanor counts of misusing his congressional expense account.
-Still living as of 2009.
+Still living as of 2014.

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — Wikipedia article — NNDB dossier — OurCampaigns candidate detail
+See also congressional biography — Govtrack.us page — Wikipedia article — NNDB dossier — OurCampaigns candidate detail

 Durette, Charles See J. Charles Durette